Nick-ThP/tic-tac-toe-vs-computer/README.md

 A fairly simple Tic Tac Toe game against an algorithm determining the best moves and potential blocking strategies.
 It's not the most advanced, but it's doing its best.

+Made with a React, Vite, TypeScript and Tailwind setup